jonathan-odonnell/milestone-project-3/testing.md

     6. Verify that users who are not signed in cannot access the account page by manually typing in it's URL and are returned to the sign in page.
         - Pass

+- Add Review page

+    1. Verify that the add review page appears as expected and looks good at all screen widths.
+        - Outcome: Pass

+    2. Verify that if the user hasn't selected a rating for each of the ratings and entered a title and review in the relevant fields, when the add review button is clicked the form doesn't submit and the invalid input error message appears on the relevant field.
+        - Outcome: Pass

+    3. Verify that when the user has elected a rating for each of the ratings and entered a title and review in the relevant fields, the form submits when the add review button is clicked, the review is added to the reviews database, the relevant product's ratings are updated and the user is returned to their previous page.
+        - Outcome: Pass

+    4. Verify that users who are not logged in cannot access the add review page by manually typing in it's URL and are returned to the sign in page.
+        - Pass

+- Edit Review page

+    1. Verify that the edit review page appears as expected and looks good at all screen widths.
+        - Outcome: Pass

+    2. Verify that if the user hasn't selected a rating for each of the ratings and entered a title and review in the relevant fields, when the update review button is clicked the form doesn't submit and the invalid input error message appears on the relevant field.
+        - Outcome: Pass

+    3. Verify that when the user has elected a rating for each of the ratings and entered a title and review in the relevant fields, the form submits when the update review button is clicked, the review is updated in the reviews database, the relevant product's ratings are updated and the user is returned to their previous page.
+        - Outcome: Pass

+    4. Verify that any user who is not the review's author cannot access the review's edit review page by manually typing in it's URL and are returned to the 403 page.
+        - Pass

 - Product Management Page

     1. Verify that the product management page appears as expected and looks good at all screen widths.